AsleepX/zeader-rss/README.md

 ## Features

 - **Smart Feed Management**: Easily subscribe to RSS/Atom feeds and organize them into custom folders to keep your reading list tidy.
-- **Dual View Modes**:
+- **Three View Modes**:
   - **Article View**: A traditional, clean list layout optimized for reading text-heavy articles efficiently.
-  - **Waterfall View**: An immersive grid layout perfect for browsing image-centric feeds like art galleries or photography blogs.
+  - **Photo View**: An immersive waterfall grid layout perfect for browsing image-centric feeds like art galleries or photography blogs.
+  - **Video View**: A dedicated view for video content from platforms like YouTube, with embedded playback support.
 - **Privacy First**: All your data is stored locally on your machine using JSON files.
 No external servers tracking your reading habits—you own your data.
 - **OPML Support**: Seamlessly migrate your feed subscriptions from other RSS readers using OPML import.
 - **Interactive UI**: